Autódromo Internacional Nelson Piquet (Brasília): Location

-The circuit is located in Brasilia, which is located in the Federal District, in Brazil.
-It is located across the road from Brasilia's Estádio Nacional, which was a venue of the 2014 FIFA World Cup.
+The circuit is located in Brasília, which is located in the Federal District, in Brazil.
+It is located across the road from Brasília's Estádio Nacional, which was a venue of the 2014 FIFA World Cup.
 Both venues are part of the Ayrton Senna Sports Complex.

 History

 Early history

-The circuit opened in 1974, named Autódromo Emilio Medici after the country's president at the time, and was built to provide a permanent home for motor racing in the relatively new city of Brasilia.
+The circuit opened in 1974, named Autódromo Emilio Medici after the country's president at the time, and was built to provide a permanent home for motor racing in the relatively new city of Brasília.
 Prior to this, races had been held on temporary street circuits in the city, although it was determined that a permanent circuit would be necessary to attract major events such as Formula One.
 Construction had begun in 1972 and took two years to complete, with the circuit being designed by engineer Samuel Dias.

 To celebrate the circuit's opening, a non-championship Formula One race, the Grande Premio Presidente Emilio Medici, was held on 3 February 1974, one week after the official Brazilian Grand Prix.
 Around 85,000 spectators attended the event, which was competed between just 12 cars, with local driver Emerson Fittipaldi claiming victory.
 Following Emilio Medici's succession in the 1974 presidential election, the circuit was renamed to Autódromo de Brasília and continued to host a variety of national-level series for the following two decades.

 Nelson Piquet ownership (1995–2006)

 From 1995, the circuit was leased to NZ Empreendimentos, owned by Nelson Piquet, by the Government of the Federal District.
 Following this. the circuit underwent refurbishment, involving the installation of gravel traps, tyre barriers and lighting in order to bring the venue up to modern safety standards and allow it host international events again.
 In 1996, the circuit hosted a non-championship promotional race of the BPR Global GT Series.
-The event, held on 16 December 1996, was called the 2 Hours of Brasilia and was won by the BMW Motorsport entry consisting of Nelson Piquet and Johnny Cecotto.
-The event had been run in tandem with another promotional race held in Brazil, the 2 Hours Curitiba, which was held the weekend before the race in Brasilia.
+The event, held on 16 December 1996, was called the 2 Hours of Brasília and was won by the BMW Motorsport entry consisting of Nelson Piquet and Johnny Cecotto.
+The event had been run in tandem with another promotional race held in Brazil, the 2 Hours Curitiba, which was held the weekend before the race in Brasília.
 The following year the BPR Global GT Series became the FIA GT Championship, and the Brazilian races ultimately proved to be a one-off.
-There was discussion in 1997 about the possibility of Formula 1 returning to the circuit, with a proposal initiated by Nelson Piquet to move the Brazilian Grand Prix from Interlagos to Brasilia from 1999 onwards, but this proposal was short-lived.
+There was discussion in 1997 about the possibility of Formula 1 returning to the circuit, with a proposal initiated by Nelson Piquet to move the Brazilian Grand Prix from Interlagos to Brasília from 1999 onwards, but this proposal was short-lived.
 In 2006, the Federal District regained management of the circuit due to NZ Empreendimentos' lack of attention to the track's management.